arsmentis/arsmentis/source/clients/index.markdown

 [Alliant Healthcare Products - Software Development](http://allianthealthcare.com/)
 --------------------------------------------------

-I created a PHP tracking application for Alliant Healthcare Products which enabled the company to track sales leads.
+I created a LAMP application for Alliant Healthcare Products which enabled the company to track sales leads.